mainmatter/mainmatter.com/src/posts/2023-09-11-value-of-unguided-work.md

 ### Time for Experimentation and Learning

-Following the concept promoted by Google, we encourage our team members to spend 20% of their work time on open source projects and experimenting with new ideas.
+Following the concept promoted by Google, our team members spend 20% of their work time on open source projects and experimenting with new ideas.
 This "creative time" has yielded remarkable results, as several innovations have found their way into new projects.